svikhter/dsp/statistics/2-4-cohens_d.md

 Cohen's D compares difference between groups to variability within groups.
 (diff between means) /  (pooled standard deviation)

-  The result is a negative value.
+  Result is a negative value: -0.08 .
   I researched what this means: I got "negative effect size", and in this case effect is decreasing the mean.